This is your chance to make a difference.

 “This is achievable but will require the help of everyone across the UK and Europe.
 So I urge each and every one of you reading this to please sign our petition, and encourage your friends and family to do so as well.
 We know that petitions work and have helped bring about such change so every signature counts.”

-Don’t miss this week’s Horse & Hound magazine, out 18 May, for more on the trade and how you can help.
+Don’t miss Horse & Hound magazine (18 May 2017) for more on the trade and how you can help.